K-Sato1995/gatsbyBlog/content/posts/My-Journey-of-Go-①-(Functions,-Variables)/index.md

   - Go
   - Tutorial
 published: true
 description: 'My Journey of Go is a collection of posts about what I learned from A Tour of Go.
-I made this series to solidify my knowledge about Go language.'
+I made this series to solidify my knowledge of Go language.'
 ---

 # What is 'My Journey of Go' for?